productivity

 1. this+that

-Most AI email organizers stop at filtering or drafting. this+that goes further with autonomous task execution.
-The platform reads messages, extracts tasks, and executes them automatically across connected tools.
-This “messages in, actions out” approach eliminates the gap between identifying work and completing it.
+Most AI email organizers stop at filtering or drafting. this+that keeps going with autonomous task execution.
+It reads messages, extracts the tasks inside them, and runs them across your connected tools.
+That’s the “messages in, actions out” approach, and it closes the gap between spotting work and finishing it.

 Key Features

-- DoBox automatically populates with six types of work items: The system captures requests, decisions, follow-ups, deadlines, commitments, and approvals without manual entry, creating a comprehensive action list from all communication channels in a unified interface.
+• DoBox fills itself with six types of work items: It captures requests, decisions, follow-ups, deadlines, commitments, and approvals without manual entry, building one action list from every communication channel in a single interface.

-- Workflows let you define automations in natural language: Users create custom automation rules by describing them conversationally, such as “Flag every email from a new customer and draft a welcome reply,” without writing code or building complex workflow diagrams.
+• Workflows let you define automations in natural language: You describe an automation conversationally, like “Flag every email from a new customer and draft a welcome reply,” and skip the code and the workflow diagrams.

-- Unified inbox consolidates conversations and tasks from multiple channels: Email, Slack, and other communication tools merge into a single view, ensuring no action items fall through the cracks when teams communicate across platforms.
+• Unified inbox brings conversations and tasks together from multiple channels: Email, Slack, and other tools merge into one view, so action items don’t slip through the cracks when teams work across platforms.

 2. Unboxd